bellonet/expenses_dashboard/README.md

 This project is licensed under the MIT License.

-## To Do:
+## To Do

-- Link to Jona's calculator.
+- Show only one table.
+- Create functionality of the category sidebar filters + category edits.
+- Save categories json function.
 - Output total expenses.
 - Output total expenses per day.
+- Link to Jona's calculator.
+- Add rows to categories functionality.
 - Per category plots.